October 2, 2022 — Black Diamond real estate market at a glance:

 This indicates a severe seller's market with upward pressure on pricing.

 Black Diamond is a small but growing city, about 35 miles south of Seattle.
+Below are some of the main reasons to consider looking at homes for sale in Black Diamond, WA.

 With both good job opportunities and well-ranked public schools, Black Diamond is a popular spot for families.
 The city is considered very safe due to its tight-knit community feel and general lack of crime.